 Richard is responsible for selling organisation wide and group subscriptions to Policing Insight.
 He also sells our advertising and sponsorship opportunities.
 Richard has extensive experience in police sector selling for key police organisations and publications

-Ian Barrett, Publishing Consultant
+Ian Barrett, CoPaCC Director of Publishing and Development

 Ian is responsible for CoPaCC’s publishing strategy including platform, content and commercial development.
 An experienced publisher and commercial manager, Ian Barrett has spent the past 16 years publishing magazines and websites in the police and security sectors including Jane’s Police Review and Police Oracle before developing Policing Insight for CoPaCC.
 Ian continues to develop CoPaCC’s publishing strategy to engage our community of police and criminal justice leaders via Policing Insight and CoPaCC events.

 Bernard Rix.
 CoPaCC Chief Executive

 Prior to setting up CoPaCC, Bernard worked as an independent police, criminal justice and community safety advisor since 1990, across the United Kingdom, Europe and the Middle East.
 He led over fifty significant change assignments in this time, work that has – amongst other benefits – improved police investigation of burglary, cut court delays, given victims a better service, helped community relations, and enhanced police officer safety